 5 – Photo backup and storage

-It’s nice to not worry about backing up photos or storage space.
-With Prime Photo, your photos will automatically be backed up to the cloud and you have unlimited storage space.
 I take a lot of pictures because to me they are the best souvenirs and the best way to document your travels.
+It’s nice that I don’t have to backup photos while traveling since the app does that for me.
 I had no idea about the Prime Photo feature until my friend, Melissa, was showing me her wedding photos.

 You can also share your photos through the app with up to five family members (or friends).
 All photos stay private until you add them to the Family Vault.
 Then the other people can see them and also add their own pictures.
 The other people do not have to be Amazon Prime members, but they will need to download the app.

 The one problem I have with this is the sharing does not work across countries – or at least between the US and the UK.
 Russell cannot access my pictures, so for us to share photos we have to create shared folders on iPhoto.

 Storage always seems to be an issue for me especially now that I have been doing more videos.
 Prime members do get an additional 5GB of cloud storage (this does not include the photos).
 Every little bit helps, right?

 The drive is easy to set up.
 You just create a folder on your computer to use with the drive.
 Whenever you add a file to that folder, it gets automatically backed up to the cloud.
 You can access this drive from any computer.

 In some areas, Prime members can order delivery from popular restaurants through Amazon.
 You can even use this when you are traveling if the area you are traveling has Amazon restaurants.
 It could be a great option after a long day sightseeing to have a quiet dinner in and not have to worry about cooking or finding a restaurant.
 You can see reviews of the restaurants just like you would when shopping for other Amazon products.